Government announces boost to paid parental leave

 By Lin Evlin, Catriona Stirrat

 Prime Minister Anthony Albanese has announced the government is expanding paid parental leave from 18 to 26 weeks.
-He says it will allow families greater flexibility during a formative time for their children.
+He says it will allow families greater flexibility during this formative time for their children.

 By Lin Evlin, Catriona Stirrat